Car Subscription vs Lease vs Buy

 Drivers now face an unprecedented array of ways to obtain personal transportation.
 Beyond the classic decision to buy outright or lease, car subscription programs have emerged that bundle the vehicle, insurance, maintenance, and sometimes even registration into a single monthly fee.
 These services target consumers who crave flexibility, the ability to change cars frequently, or simply the convenience of a one-payment solution.
 At first glance the monthly fee for a subscription often appears higher than a lease payment, but the comparison is not straightforward because the programs include services that lessees or owners pay separately.
 This calculator helps untangle the numbers by normalizing costs over a common evaluation period so you can judge which route best matches your budget and driving plans.

 The tool uses a simple framework.
 Suppose you want a vehicle for N months.
-A subscription charging Ms per month produces a total cost Cs=M_{s}×N. Leasing involves a monthly payment Ml and an initial down payment Dl, giving Cl=M_{l}×N+D_{l}.
+A subscription charging Ms per month produces a total cost Cs=Ms×N. Leasing involves a monthly payment Ml and an upfront amount due at signing Dl, giving Cl=Ml×N+Dl.
 Purchasing spreads costs differently.
-With a loan payment Mb, down payment Db, and expected resale value R at the end of the period, ownership cost becomes Cb=M_{b}×N+D_{b}-R. Dividing each by N returns a monthly equivalent, allowing true apples-to-apples comparison.
+With a loan payment Mb, down payment Db, and expected resale value R at the end of the period, ownership cost becomes Cb=Mb×N+DbR.
+Dividing each total by N returns a monthly equivalent, so a subscription's all-in fee lines up against a lease or loan on the same scale.

 Although simplified, these formulas capture the essence of cash flow differences.
 Subscriptions often include extras like insurance and maintenance, so you can experiment with equivalent lease or loan payments that also bundle those services.
 For leases, down payments dramatically influence cost.
 Zero-down promotions may appear cheaper but usually carry higher monthly payments.
 For purchases, the resale value plays a huge role.
 Choosing a model that retains value can make ownership surprisingly affordable because the vehicle becomes an asset that you can liquidate when the evaluation period ends.
 Conversely, rapid depreciation or accidents that reduce resale value can make ownership the most expensive option.